Pope of the Coptic Orthodox Church

-Following the traditions of the church, the pope is chairman and head of the Holy Synod of the Coptic Orthodox Patriarchate of Alexandria.
+Following the traditions of the church, the Pope is chairman and head of the Holy Synod of the Coptic Orthodox Patriarchate of Alexandria.
 The Holy Synod is the highest authority in the Church of Alexandria, which has between 12 and 18 million members worldwide, 10 to 14 million of whom are in Egypt.
 The pope is also the chairman of the church's General Congregation Council.

 Although historically associated with the city of Alexandria, the residence and Seat of the Coptic Orthodox Pope of Alexandria has been located in Cairo since 1047.
 The pope is currently established in Saint Mark's Coptic Orthodox Cathedral, inside a compound which includes the Patriarchal Palace, with an additional residence at the Monastery of Saint Pishoy.

-The liturgy of the Altar Ballot took place on November 4, 2012.
-The 60-year-old Bishop Tawadoros, Auxiliary Bishop of Beheira, assistant to Metropolitan Pachomios of Beheira, was chosen as the 118th Pope of Alexandria.
-He then chose the name of Theodoros II.
+The most recent liturgy of the Altar Ballot took place on November 4, 2012.
+The 60-year-old Bishop Tawadoros, Auxiliary Bishop of Beheira, assistant to Metropolitan Pachomius of Beheira, was chosen as the 118th Pope of Alexandria.
+He then chose his own name of Tawadros (Theodoros or Theodore) as his papal name.
 He was formally enthroned on November 18, 2012.

 History

 The early Christian Church recognized the special significance of several cities as leaders of the worldwide Church.
 The Church of Alexandria is one of these original patriarchates, but the succession to the role of patriarch in Alexandria is still disputed after the separation which followed the Council of Chalcedon.

 The later development of the Pentarchy also granted secular recognition to these religious leaders.
 Because of this split, the leadership of this church is not part of this system.

-Members of the Coptic Orthodox Church consider their heads as direct successors of Mark the Evangelist, as they consider Mark the first Bishop of Alexandria and founder the Church in the 1st century.
+Members of the Coptic Orthodox Church consider their heads as direct successors of Mark the Evangelist, as they consider Mark the first Bishop of Alexandria and the founder of the Church in the 1st century.

 Election

-The pope of the Coptic Orthodox Church is elected with the following procedure since 1957:
+The Pope of the Coptic Orthodox Church is elected with the following procedure since 1957:

-Then, during the ceremony, a blindfolded child pulls one of three cards from within a chalice, each with the name of a different candidate written on them, out of a silver urn.
-The name on the card picked by the child will be the identity of the person chosen to be the new pope.
+Then, during the ceremony, a blindfolded child pulls one of three cards from within a chalice, each with the name of a different candidate written on it, out of a silver urn.
+The name on the card picked by the child will be the identity of the person chosen to be the new Pope.

 After the death of Shenouda III on March 17, 2012 the Holy Synod of the Coptic Orthodox Church voted on a successor.
 The names of the three candidates who received most votes were put in a glass chalice.
 One name was then picked by a blindfolded boy, believed to be guided by the hand of God.
-The man thus picked by divine choice became the new Patriarch of Alexandria.
+The man thus picked became the new Patriarch of Alexandria.
 Shenouda III had been elected in a similar fashion.

 Historical evolution of the ecclesiastical title

 Pope

-The word pope derives from Greek πάππας meaning "father".
+The word Pope derives from Greek πάππας meaning "father".

-A record in history of the term "pope" is assigned to Pope Heraclas of Alexandria in a letter written by the bishop of Rome, Dionysius, to Philemon:
+A record in history of the term "Pope" is assigned to Pope Heraclas of Alexandria in a letter written by the bishop of Rome, Dionysius, to Philemon: